ProFormA/taskxml/gradinghints/whitepaper-grades.md

 A not too long title to be shown above e. g. a grading result.
 All displaytitle elements in this XML schema are optional.
 If a displaytitle is given, where a referenced element also has a title, the \<displaytitle\> content overrides the referenced title.

 The displaytitle is plain text without formatting.
+White space in the title will be rendered as with CSS2 style ``white-space:normal``, i. e. sequences of white space are collapsed and lines get broken as necessary to fill line boxes.

 ##### description and internal-description elements